 Finn the Human Posted December 28, 2012 Share Posted December 28, 2012 This may be true but then again almost no one follows the rules so then again it's not true.
 People believe in these religion but just because they believe doesn't mean they follow the rules.
 People are still killing, stealing, lying, cheating, raping, and etc. How has religion done any good?
 If people don't follow religion, that is not the religions fault.
 And not all people believe in religions.
 Link to comment Share on other sites More sharing options...

 summerinx Posted December 28, 2012 Share Posted December 28, 2012 I was surprised by the poll results.
 I thought more people would be in favor of religion.
 Who knew :P SO on to religion.
 People have basic instincts about the morals they follow.
 Religion is just a way for people to justify their pre-existing morals.
 So I don't exactly blame religion for people's cruelty, nor do I credit it when people are kind.
 What religion does do, correct me if I'm wrong, is give one an ultimate authority to blindly follow.
 That's the part I have a problem with.
 It gives people an imaginary motivation to do things that religious texts say they should do, without questioning if it actually benefits anyone.
 Like previously mentioned, the pope has been going around telling people to not use contraceptives because the Bible says they're wrong.
 Gay people have gone through so much crap because various religions says they're wrong, etc, etc. People become BLIND when they think this authority in the sky is the one to dictate our morals.
-THAT is why I think we can be better off without religion. karmacow and Welcome Back Apathy 2 Link to comment Share on other sites More sharing options...
+THAT is why I think we can be better off without religion.
+Welcome Back Apathy and karmacow 2 Link to comment Share on other sites More sharing options...

 Welcome Back Apathy Posted December 29, 2012 Share Posted December 29, 2012 Maybe if you stop thinking I'm trying to shove religion down your throat and actually listen to me you would know that.
 Well, I didn't think you were trying to shove religion down my throat, but now I have no choice but to think you're shoving assumptions down my throat.
 I did listen to you--you'll notice I even addressed one of your points.
 The only reason I didn't address all of your points (I assume this is why you believe that I'm not listening to what you are saying) is that I already addressed your precise arguments in previous posts.
 Look on page 2.
 I do not have any kind of bias against religion--once again, you are mistaking people who disagree with you for people who are biased against you.
 All I ask of you is that if you are going to accuse others of being quick to dismiss what you say, then please do not be quick to dismiss everything that others say--you immediately accused others of not using logic and reason without even listening to what they are saying.
 In this case, I did not address every single one of your points because I have actually addressed them before, but I will do so if you like.
 People would be doing the same things they are now regardless of if religion existed or not.
 People are good, or people are bad, regardless of religion.
 But there are two qualities of religion that make the difference between what people do with religion and what people do without: 1) Large groups of people, united, can do so much more than individuals divided.
 Power makes a huge difference--and religion gives people power.
 2) Religion asks you to put faith in a higher power rather than in yourself.
 In doing so, you are asked NOT to question authority.
 Even though individual religions may encourage you to think for yourself, the general rules of religion ask you not to question and to accept things based on faith.
 I'm guessing here is where you think I have a bias against religion, but this is purely based on the definition and based on observations of the more accepting religious people I know.
 I'm not saying that religious individuals cannot think for themselves, however; this is just a truism of religion itself.
 I always find it necessary to question the rules.
 If the rules are fine, then my questioning them will not hurt them.
 If they are not fine, then my questioning can change them for the better.
 I always question why I have such and such beliefs, and they always come back to utilitarian "do no harm" principles.
 That's not to say I break laws or anything--I work to understand why they are necessary, and then see if they need any changing.
 But while it is possible to do this with religion, it is considered going against religion to do so.
 If you question the existence of God, are you following your religion?
 Large groups of people definitely make a huge difference.
 And religious people in large groups can make a HUGE difference.
 They can do wonderful things.
 Religious people get together and form a strong community that supports one another.
 They form charities.
 They can do amazing things that individual people...well, individual people can do amazing things, but put a bunch of amazing people together and they are bigger than the sum of their parts.
 Unfortunately, they can also do terrible things.
 The Spanish Inquisition and all other heretic-burnings--while an outdated example, they show what happens when bad people get a hold of this kind of power.
 And while you may not believe that cults are religions, they still fall under the definition of the set of beliefs you have in regards to a higher power.
 A lot of really bad people in cults can do really horrible things that they could not do without the assistance of religion.
 You can manipulate people much more easily with religion--scary, but true.
 Do you remember when Elizabeth Smart was kidnapped?
 A very high-profile kidnapping a decade ago--aaaaand I feel old again for the second time today, the first being when I got an ergonomic collapsible cane as a gift and I was really excited about it.
 Give me two minutes while I get this feeling of being old out of my system.
 Mmkay, I'm back.
 She was kidnapped by a Mormon Fundamentalist who believed that God told him to kidnap her and force her into a polygamous marriage.
 Crazy guy?
 Oh, yes.
 Would still be crazy without religion?
 Of course he would.
 If he were not religious but still crazy, would he have still found some reason to kidnap her?
 I would say at least 80% yes.
 But here's the thing: religion gave him power.
 Elizabeth Smart was a Mormon, though not FLDS like her captor.
 Because she was a devout Mormon, a good Christian girl (in my opinion, Mormons are Christians), it was easier to manipulate her.
 It wasn't long until she did not try to get away because of how successful he was in convincing her to comply.
 Had he not had the power of religion, she could have escaped months earlier.
 Sadly--and horribly--things like this will happen.
 And I believe that the great many negative things that have happened that were assisted by religion have outweighed the positive.
 Now, do I believe that means that religion should be banned?
 No. Religion is like a knife.
 It is a useful tool in the hands of the good.
 It only has bad effects when in the hands of the bad.
 I am not a rule utilitarian--I am a utilitarian.
 And I believe that in regards to religion, the best world we can get is one in which we keep the good effects of religion while somehow removing the bad.
 On a completely separate note, everyone uses the Westboro Baptist Church as an example of religion gone wrong.
 I completely agree, and I hate them...but I have to say, I think their effect on the world is overall a positive one.
 Sounds weird?
 Of course it does.
 But have you noticed how atheists and religious people alike have united against them?
 We get along so much better with a common enemy. ~Xandria 1 Link to comment Share on other sites More sharing options...